Make a Donut: Hierarchical EMD-Space Planning for Zero-Shot Deformable Manipulation with Tools: Method

 \subsection{Multiple Tool Selection and Hierarchical Planning}

-To address the challenge of coordinating between different tools in long-horizon tasks, we turn to the capabilities of large language models (LLMs), especially ChatGPT-4~\cite{openai2023gpt4}.
+To address the challenge of coordinating between different tools in long-horizon tasks, we turn to the capabilities of LLMs especially ChatGPT-4~\cite{openai2023gpt4}.
 Our observations indicate that while LLMs may not precisely produce low-level actions, they excel in deconstructing intricate long-horizon tasks into several stages, each centered around a single tool.
 What's more, for each of these stages, the LLM can both identify the appropriate tool and generate the corresponding Python code to produce intermediate subgoal point clouds.
-Presented in the form of particles, these subgoals readily align with the target requirements of our proposed single-tool EMD space planning algorithm.
+Presented in the form of particles, these subgoals readily align with the target requirements of our proposed single-tool EMD space planning algorithm (Section \ref{sec:singleplanning}).

-To guide this process, we devised a prompt template that imparts to the LLM foundational information about available tools and their potential interactions with the dough.
+To guide this process, we devised a prompt template that imparts to the LLM foundational information about available tools and their potential interactions with the dough, which is shared by all tasks.
+In this work, we consider four different tools: \textit{rolling pin}, \textit{gripper}, \textit{knife} and \textit{pole}.
+We require that only one tool be used per stage, which helps ensure that the LLM generates feasible targets matched to the chosen tool.
 Additionally, we introduce a set of guidelines designed to refine and direct the LLM when completing more complex, long-horizon deformable tasks.
 One important guideline is to force the LLM to give volume-preserving input and output at each stage, so the target is more physically realistic.
 In addition, we leverage the chain reasoning technique ~\cite{wei2022chain} to help the LLM better deduce the shape parameters to satisfy this constraint.
-In Table~\ref{tab:volume_change}, we provide the average relative volume change between the LLM's generated final output and the input dough for all the three evaluated tasks.
-Details of the prompt template can be found on our project website.
+In Table~\ref{tab:volume_change}, we provide the average relative volume change between the LLM's generated final output and the input dough for all three evaluated tasks.
+Importantly, we do not encode any task-specific or object-related information in our prompt, but instead rely on the LLM's grounding knowledge to select appropriate tools and decompose tasks.
+We can execute novel tasks by simply adding one line after our prompt.
+For instance, to make a donut, we only need to concatenate: ``the dough is initially a round ball at (0, 0, 0) with radius 1.
+Make a simple donut.''
+Detailed prompt can be found on our project website.